-Remembering Who I Am22 Mar 2017, Posted by Kate's Blog in
+Remembering Who I Am22 Mar 2017, Posted by Katie's Blog in

 Okay so it happened again.

 Since making the move to Byron last year I’ve felt compelled to change it for the second time.

 I keep shedding more layers that allow the deeper truth of my soul to find expression.